zgilkerson/azure-pipelines-agent/docs/design/byos.md

 Bring Your Own Subscription (BYOS) represents a middle ground: it pairs the convenience and elastic capacity of the hosted pool with the control and flexibility of private agents.
-Azure Pipelines will manage a set of build/release agents to the customer's specification, completely automated, in the customer's Azure subscription.
+**Azure Pipelines will manage a set of build/release agents to the customer's specification, completely automated, in the customer's Azure subscription.**
-BYOS will be in the middle of the cost vs. convenience spectrum between hosted and private.

-## State
+## State of this spec

 This is in the early design phase and we are looking for feedback in the PR (or as issues in the repo).